 In February 2009, we announced that we cut our research programs in virology and oncology as well as terminated certain related development and administrative staff, which resulted in the dismissal of 36 employees, or approximately 20% of our workforce.
-This measure was intended to maintain our emphasis on active preclinical and clinical programs, while conserving our resources.
-As part of a package we offered the terminated employees, we extended the date the terminated employees had to exercise their vested options to December 31, 2008 rather than 90 days from the termination date as is typically required under our equity incentive plan.
-We recorded \$122,000 of non-cash stock-based compensation expense related to this modification.
+This measure was intended to maintain our emphasis on our active preclinical and clinical programs, while conserving our resources.
+As part of a package we offered the terminated employees, we extended the date the terminated employees had to exercise their vested options to December 31, 2009 rather than 90 days from the termination date as is typically required under our equity incentive plan.
+We recorded \$122,000 of non-cash stock-based compensation expense related to this modification in the first quarter of 2009.

-Under SFAS No. 123(R), "Accounting for Stock-Based Compensation," the fair value of each option award is estimated on the date of grant using the Black-Scholes option pricing model.
+The fair value of each option award is estimated on the date of grant using the Black-Scholes option pricing model.
 We have segregated option awards into three homogenous groups for purposes of determining fair values of options: officers and directors, all other employees, and consultants.